hammer888-tech/casestudy1/README.md

 * It's important for Coinberry to offer additonal crypto's to maintain a significant customer base.
 Some customers will stay and HODL but many will withdraw crypto and move to largers exchanges.
 Additionally, the relative importance of the coins currently offered by Coinberry is quickly eroding compared to the new more exotic and exciting coin & projects that are being developed in the DeFi space.

 What technologies would this additional product or service utilize?
-* It's difficult to confirm if this woudl require any new technologies or just exted and build on the current capabilities and tech that Coinberry is already employing.
+* It's difficult to confirm if this would require any new technologies or just exted and build on the current capabilities and tech that Coinberry is already employing.

 Why are these technologies appropriate for your solution?
 * In order to compete with the larger exchanges (Binance, Kraken, Cryto.com, etc.) and maintain custodianship of the crypto assets.
 As many users utilize Coinberry to launch into the Crypto space but quickly withdraw and move their assets to large exchanges that offer additional crypto currencies (coins), trading, options and futures.